nandor-gallo/nandor-gallo/README.md

-### Hi there 👋 my name is Nandor welcome to my github
+### Hi there 👋 My Name is Nandor Welcome to my github!

 - 🔭 I’m currently working on getting rank #1 on HackerRank
 - 😄 Pronouns: He/Him